jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 What if I want it to run even with errors?
 I might want to give messages to the user who does not care about or understand the details of the error.

-:ref:`Exception<errors>` Handling is a way to deal with this, it allows programs to make decisions when one happens.
+:ref:`Exception<errors>` Handling is a way to deal with this, it allows programs to make decisions when an :ref:`error<errors>` happens.

 *********************************************************************************
 requirements